BushLife - Fisherman Hooking a Trout

 Sunfish

-Let’s throw the Bluegill into this category as well and chalk them up as the little guys we don’t target.
-A very small group of people like fishing for these, I really don’t understand why as they are too little to put up any fight so the sports aspect is out.
-They also don’t have a lot of meat and is simply not worth keeping.
-You will catch them inadvertently and probably do exactly what I do and gently put them back in.
+Let’s throw the Bluegill fish species into this category and chalk them up as the little guys we don’t target.
+There is a small group of people who like fishing for sunfish.
+I don’t understand why, as they are too little to put up any fight, so the sports aspect is out.
+They also don’t have a lot of meat and are not worth keeping.
+You will inadvertently catch them and probably do what I do and gently put them back in.

-An FYI, children love fishing these as they are easy to catch and quite fun for them.
+As an FYI, children love fishing sunfish, as they are easy and fun to catch.
 We’ll cover that towards the end.

 Perch

 If you fish Lake Erie, you can get some pretty big Perch!
 In your typical inland lakes, you’ll get small ones.
-That being said, it’s not something I target as I go for bass and walleye but I do catch the odd Perch.
-If it’s big enough, I’ll keep it as they are really tasty!
+That being said, it’s not something I target as I go for bass and walleye, but I do catch the odd Perch.
+If the Perch is big enough, I’ll keep it as they are super tasty!

 Crappie

-Crappies are interesting, even the name as I can’t imagine who came up with that.
-These fish are flat, imagine a giant sunfish but dark in colour.
-When hooked up, they fight insanely and give you the impression you caught something big!
-The fight does die off fairly quick and a good indicator you have a crappie.
+Crappies are interesting, even the name, as I can’t imagine who came up with that.
+This fish species is flat – imagine a giant sunfish but dark in colour.
+When hooked up, they fight hard and give you the impression you caught something big!
+The fight does die off fairly quickly and is a good indicator you have a crappie.

-I’ve fished my lake in particular for two decades without ever knowing they exist.
-Now they are very abundant.
-The upside with these fish is they taste great and I find them to be very easy to fillet.
-On my lake, the season is open all year and the catch limit is huge at 30 for a sports fishing license.
+I’ve fished my lake for two decades without ever knowing they exist.
+Now crappies are very abundant.
+The upside with crappies is that they taste great, and I find them to be very easy to fillet.
+On my lake, the season for crappie is open all year, and the catch limit is substantial at 30 for a sports fishing license.

 Bass

 Bass are a fun fish to catch.
-When you hook up, you generally know it’s a bass as they fight good.
-They have a tendency to come up to the surface and often jump out of the water.
-It’s no surprise many anglers target this fish and it’s a fairly easy species to catch.
+When you hook up, you generally know it’s a bass as they fight well.
+They tend to come up to the surface and jump out of the water.
+Many anglers target bass as it’s an easy species to catch.

-I can’t say I notice a major difference in taste or should I say I’m no connoisseur.
-But a bass is bass and nothing special… The odd time cleaning them, you’ll find worms in their bellies and that can turn some people off.
+I can’t say I notice a massive difference in taste, or should I say I’m no connoisseur.
+But a bass is bass and nothing special.
+The odd time cleaning them, you’ll find worms in their bellies, which can turn some people off.

 Walleye

-FYI: If it’s not an open season for a certain fish, you are not allowed to target them let alone keep them.
+You are not allowed to target, let alone keep fish species outside of open season for that species.
 If you catch one by accident, you must immediately release it.

-I’ve always known walleye as pickerel.
-Supposedly the American nomenclature is walleye.
-You will however find them listed as walleye in the Ontario regulations.
-The terms have been used interchangeably around here and probably the source of many a fireside debate.
-I can’t tell you what’s right or wrong but my point is if you speak to someone about pickerel or walleye, you are talking about the same thing:)
+I’ve always known walleye as a pickerel.
+Supposedly, the American nomenclature is walleye.
+You will, however, find pickerel listed as walleye in the Ontario regulations.
+The terms have been used interchangeably around here and are probably the source of many fireside debates.
+I can’t tell you what’s right or wrong, but my point is if you speak to someone about pickerel or walleye, you are talking about the same thing:)

 Muskellenge, Muskie or Musky

-These guys are like the sharks of freshwater.
-We are talking a 24″ – 48″ fish with big and sharp teeth.
-To paint a picture, I don’t keep my catch in a live-well on the boat, I chain them and put them in the water right beside the boat.
-I’ve lost a few bass and walleye over the years to muskies going after the “low hanging fruit” of a captive fish.
-More importantly though, the muskie is capable of attacking a fish this size.
+Muskies are like the sharks of freshwater.
+We are talking about a 24″ – 48″ fish with big and sharp teeth.
+To paint a picture, I don’t keep my catch in the boat’s livewell.
+Instead, I chain them and hang them beside the boat in the water.
+Over the years, I’ve lost a few bass and walleye to muskies going after the “low-hanging fruit” of a captive fish.
+More importantly, the muskie is capable of attacking a fish this size.

-While I haven’t seen it myself, the story goes that many a lady have been bitten on the toe thanks to some shiny red nail polish.
-These guys are definitely predators.
+While I haven’t seen it myself, the story goes that many ladies have been bitten on their toes thanks to some shiny red nail polish.
+These guys are predators.

 The muskie stinks and is often a good indicator that one is in the area.
-That smell almost always correlates to a lapse in bites on your lure – probably because other fish fled the area.
-The muskie is not typically targeted for food.
-What the muskie is however is a trophy fish you catch for fun or stuffing on the wall.
-You then post the photo on Facebook and brag about it for the next 30 years.
-That is if you can catch one:) They are a lot harder to catch than all the other fish listed here and rarer in general.
-I’d save this guy for targetting later if you are just starting out in fishing.
+That smell almost always correlates to a lapse in bites on your fishing lure – probably because other fish have fled the area.
+The muskie is not a typical fish you target for food.
+However, it is a trophy fish you catch for fun or to mount on the wall.
+You then post the photo on Facebook and brag about it for 30 years.
+That is if you can catch one:)

 The last item to mention here is it seems like when a water body has muskie, it doesn’t have pike.
 The opposite is true for water bodies with pike.
-The pike is also a common fish and a part of the same family as muskie.
+The pike is also a common fish in Canada and a part of the same family as the muskie.

 Eating Muskie

-It must be noted that Muskie does carry higher levels of mercury and its consumption is non-advised for children, nursing mothers, or people that want to have children.
+As an FYI, the muskie carries higher levels of mercury, and its consumption is non-advised for children, nursing mothers, or people who want to have children.

 The Benefits of Eating Wild Fish